GreptimeTeam/docs/docs/faq-and-others/faq.md

 Yes, GreptimeDB is a schemaless database without need for creating tables in advance.
 The table and columns will be created automatically when writing data with protocol gRPC, InfluxDB, OpentsDB, Prometheus remote write.
 For more information, refer to [this document](https://docs.greptime.com/user-guide/table-management#create-table).

-## Are there any retention policy?

-We have implemented table level Time-To-Live (TTL) in [this PR](https://github.com/GreptimeTeam/greptimedb/pull/1052).
-You can refer to the TTL option of the table create statement [here](https://docs.greptime.com/reference/sql/create).

 ## How do you measure the passing rate of PromQL compatibility tests?
 Is there any testing framework？

 There’s [an issue](https://github.com/GreptimeTeam/greptimedb/issues/1042) to track the PromQL compatibility tests passing rate.
 It's based on Prometheus's compliance test.